 User analytics has two categories, Demographics and Tech.

 Your Demographics details report classifies your website users by age, location, language, gender, and the interests they have based on their previous browsing history.
 You can use your demographics report to determine which users in specific locations are interested in your services, what your audience is interested in, and the language that most of your users read or speaks.

 Your Tech details report is what allows you to understand the technology that people use to access your website – like their browser, screen resolution, app version, and operating system.
 You can use your tech details report to determine things like whether you need to improve your user experience based on popular devices if your users are using an Android or iOS device, and if your website is performing properly.

 Why is it Important to Use Google Analytics for Your Business?

-When you’re able to determine what is currently working in your business – and what’s not – you’re able to change your tactic and invest your time and money in what will provide the best results.
+When you can determine what is currently working in your business – and what’s not – you can change your tactic and invest your time and money in what will provide the best results.